jeffposnick/jeffy-info/site/posts/2021/07/17/sw-rendering.md

 This site is now rendered entirely on-demand via service workers!

 The first time you visit, you'll get HTML rendered in the cloud using [CloudFlare Workers](https://workers.cloudflare.com/).
-For each subsequent page you visit, a local in-browser service worker generates equivalent HTML, using locally cached data.
+For each subsequent page you visit, a local in-browser service worker generates equivalent HTML, taking advantage of local caching to render as much HTML as possible without blocking on the network.

 Both service worker environments share the majority of the same [Workbox](https://developers.google.com/web/tools/workbox/) code for routing and streaming response generation.